RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder notifications to respondent active](/images/manual_quizbuilder_notifications_torespondent_active.png)

-TO RESPONDENT sectwion displays the email settings on the left and the email preview on the right.
+TO RESPONDENT section displays the email settings on the left and the email preview on the right.

 ![quiz builder notifications to respondent preview](/images/manual_quizbuilder_notifications_torespondent_active_searchbar.png)